tarwn/lessthandot-hugo/blogs/content/posts/2012-06-11-the-tech-on-tap-v1.md

 2. Quote: “There is more than one way to skin a cat, and every one of them will kill a cat.”

-1. Watching the looks on people’s faces as they progress through a day of training and networking.
+1. Watching the looks on people's faces as they progress through a day of training and networking.
 The excitement, thoughtfulness, and hunger to learn are apparent.
-It’s what keeps me going and makes me want to do this again.
+It's what keeps me going and makes me want to do this again.

 Which is good, because we announced **Tech on Tap v1.3 PowerShell**, to be held on Saturday, October 13, 2012!
 I hope you consider joining us!